Mobile user acquisition is getting harder and harder every year. Few can disagree with that.

 Setting up deep linking can be difficult, and Apple’s Universal Links break the click-tracking links embedded in emails that many brands send to their users.
 You can use a solution like JotURL to perfect your deep linking in minutes with one of the most feature-rich solutions on the market.

-Creating a viral loop that drives referral, it’s easier said than done; however, it’s what allowed companies like Uber and Taxify to achieve incredibly low cost per acquisition for their business.
+Creating a viral loop that drives referral, it’s easier said than done; however, it’s what allowed companies like Uber and Taxify to achieve an incredibly low cost per acquisition for their business.

 According to a Nielsen study, 92% of people trust referrals from friends.